YairOlvera130703/POWER-SUPPLY-12V/README.md

 ## 📌 Project Overview
 Converting AC mains voltage to low-voltage DC using linear power supplies is inefficient and bulky.
 The goal of this project was to design a compact and efficient SMPS that guarantees galvanic isolation for user safety.

-By transitioning from a discrete design (e.g., UC3843 + external MOSFET) to the integrated **CSC7225** controller, this project successfully eliminates critical parasitic oscillations, reduces loop inductance, and achieves a highly stable 12V output.
+By utilizing the integrated **CSC7225** controller, this design minimizes parasitic inductances, optimizes PCB space, and achieves a highly stable 12V output.

 ### ✨ Key Features
 * **Topology:** Isolated Flyback Converter.